and I want to know what to expect.

 Decalcification (scars on your teeth - just like any other scar on your body, tooth scars are permanent!)

+At your regular visits with Dr. Ferrell, your hygiene is checked and scored.
+If there are any areas that are not clean, we will show you how to reach them.
 Don’t forget to see your general dentist for your regular check-ups, to help you maintain your healthy smile.

 Let's learn about how you'll keep your braces clean!